Exploration-of-image-to-audio-synthesis/video-features-extraction/README.md

 > * For [ResNet](https://arxiv.org/abs/1512.03385) models: `num_frames * 2048`
 > * For [EfficientNetV2-S](https://arxiv.org/abs/2104.00298) models: `num_frames * 1280`

+## Paths for files from VAS dataset
+The files `sample/vas_train.txt` and `sample/vas_valid.txt` contain the file paths for the videos from the [Visually Aligned Sound dataset](https://arxiv.org/abs/2008.00820) which is the primary dataset for all our experiments.

+These files have been kept for convenience, and can be used for extracting features by providing them as the `--file_with_video_paths` parameter.

+The dataset itself can be downloaded by following the instructions from [the source code](https://github.com/PeihaoChen/regnet/tree/master).

 # Installation
 This guide assumes you already have Python installed on your system.